swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 The `Run Test with Coverage` profile instruments the code under test and opens a code coverage report when the test run completes.
 As you browse covered files line numbers that were executed during a test appear green, and those that were missed appear red.
 Hovering over a line number shows how many times covered lines were executed.
-To always show this information toggle the `Test: Show Inline Coverage` command.
+Line execution counts can be shown or hidden using the `Test: Show Inline Coverage` command.

 Swift-testing tests annotated with